 Now that you have settled in, here’s how to begin doing the Bhramari pranayama:

-While exhaling drop your chin to your chest and hum steadily from the back of your throat.
+While exhaling, drop your chin to your chest and hum steadily from the back of your throat.

 Ensure that the sound is steady, mellow, and smooth.
 The tongue’s position behind the upper row of your teeth enables the vibration to more effectively reverberate throughout the skull and impact the brain’s tissues.
 Bring your focus to the Ajna chakra in the center of your head, keeping your body absolutely motionless while you allow the sound to fill your head.

 After you’ve finished exhaling, carefully straighten your neck and begin the process all over again by taking a deep breath through your nose.
 Continue with seven repetitions or gradually increase by one repeat each week, up to a total of seventeen repetitions.
+Practicing Bhramari Pranayama step by step can significantly enhance your mindfulness and reduce anxiety, starting with a comfortable seated position and following a sequence of deep, humming exhalations.

 Here are some additional Bhramari pranayama safety measures to follow in order to prevent any negative consequences: